nsayer/Toast-R-Reflow/README.md

 It also will require some sort of Arduino IDE support for ATTiny controllers.
 I used the MIT patch at http://hlt.media.mit.edu/?p=1695

-Version 0.2 still lacks proper values for Kp, Ki and Kd.
-So it's not ready for prime time quite yet.